tbrasington/tbrasington-gatsby/src/pages/about/about.md

 ---
 I am a designer who specialises in interactive experiences and product strategies.

-I am Probably a Digital Technologist.

 I was part of / led a team that transformed Burberry's eCommerce offering.
+My work ranged from the design of burberry.com to tying our physical product development with emerging digital opportunities.

-I am now a Principal Designer at NET-A-PORTER & Mr Porter.
+I am now a Principal Designer at YOOX NET-A-PORTER Group, developing a design system and working on the future of luxury commerce.

+I am probably a Digital Technologist.